Ottawa-Carleton Institute of Civil Engineering

 Water Resources Management

-Mixing and Transport of Pollutants in Water Bodies
+Mixing and Transport in Water Bodies

 Typical models for selected water resources systems: rivers, lakes, estuaries; water quality parameters, conservative parameters, non-conservative parameters, laminar and turbulent flows, dispersion, pollution sources, modeling, simplified models, dilution models, three-dimensional models, advection-diffusion equation, analytical/numerical solution, non-conservative transport and multi-component systems.